 BIO 128 • Integrative Biology: Metabolism, Energy, Biodiversity 3 Credits

-Prerequisites: Major in biology, environmental science, biochemistry/molecular biology, neuroscience, OR a Minor in biology.
-Corequisites: Registration in BIO 128D is required.
+Prerequisites: Major in biology, environmental science, biochemistry/molecular biology, neuroscience, human bioenergetics, rehabilitation and movement science, or a minor in biology.
+Corequisites: Concurrent registration in BIO 128D is required.
 Offered: Fall, Spring.

 BIO 128D • Integrative Biology: Metabolism, Energy, Biodiversity Lab 1 Credit